compomics/Peptonizer2000/readme.md

 Main results: <br>

-- Peptonizer_Results.csv: Table with values ID, score, type (contains all taxids under 'ID' and all probabilities under ' score' tosterior probabilities of n (default: 15) highest scoring taxa <br>
+- peptonizer_results.csv: table with values ID, score, type (contains all taxids under 'ID' and all probabilities under 'score' <br>
+- peptonizer_results.png: bar plot of the peptonizer results showing the scores for the #'taxa_in_plot' (see config parameters) highest scoring taxa
   <br>

-Additional (intermediate): <br>
+Additional files: <br>
-- Intermediate results folder sorted by their prior value for all possible grid search parameter combinations
+- Intermediate results folders sorted by their prior value for all possible grid search parameter combinations
-- TaxaWeights.csv: csv file of all taxids that had at least one protein map to them and their weight
+- taxa_weights_dataframe.csv: csv file of all taxids that had at least one peptide map to them and their weight
-- PepGM_graph.graphml: graphml file of the graphical model (without convolution tree factors).
+- pepgm_graph.graphml: graphml file of the graphical model (without convolution tree factors).
 Useful to visualize the graph structure and peptide-taxon connections <br>
-- paramcheck.png: barplot of the metric used to determine the graphical model parameters for n (default: 15) best performing parameter combinations <br>
+- sequence_scores_dataframe.csv: dataframe with petides, taxa and scores used to create the graph <br>
+- best_parameter.csv: file with best parameter <br>
+- unipept_responses.json: response of unipept queries <br>
-- additional .csv files resulting from the clustering of taxa by peptidome
+- clustered_taxa_weights_datatframe: additional .csv file resulting from the clustering of taxa by peptidome used for rbo<br>
-- log files for bug fixing

 <p align="right">(<a href="#top">back to top</a>)</p>